roubles/viewlog/README.md

 ```

 ## Install
-If you have pip, one line install:
+If you have pip, it is a one line install:
 ```
 $ pip install viewlog
 ```